-The Trustee is responsible for ensuring the SIPO, the Ethical Investment Policy and the Responsible Investment Statement are adhered to.
+The Trustee is responsible for ensuring the SIPO and the Ethical Investment Policy are adhered to.

 The key responsibilities of the Trustee, as they relate to the investments made by the Scheme, are:

 - to maintain an investment governance framework; - to agree investment beliefs and an investment process; - to set investment objectives and risk tolerances for each Fund; - to determine an investment strategy (including benchmark asset allocations and permitted ranges) for each Fund; - to implement that investment strategy; and - to monitor each Fund's investment performance and compliance with strategic limits.